-The DCM2322x72S17A0y6z may be used in standalone applications where the output power requirements are up to 100W.
+The DCM3623x36G06A8yzz may be used in standalone applications where the output power requirements are up to 180W.
 However, it is easily deployed as arrays of modules to increase power handling capacity.
-Arrays of up to eight units have been qualified for 800W capacity.
+Arrays of up to eight units have been qualified for 1440W capacity.
 Application of DCM converters in an array requires no de-rating of the maximum available power versus what is specified for a single module.

 Note: For more information on operation of single DCM, refer to "Single DCM as an Isolated, Regulated DC-DC Converter" application note AN:029.
+For more information on designing a power system using the DCMs, refer to the DCM Design Guide.